security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

 # Part 2: Examining PCAP Files

 In this section, you’ll examine the network traffic for a Windows VM that browsed to a compromised website that in turn referred the Windows VM to a server that delivered malware to the Windows VM.
 You’ll use Squert and Wireshark to investigate these events.

+<div class='alert alert-info'>If you get a blank screen while trying to use Squert, then copy-paste the squert web address into an "incognito" window within security onion's web browser.</div>

 1. Ensure that a IDS signature rule 2000419 is enabled.